django-oscar/django-oscar/docs/source/howto/how_to_create_a_custom_benefit.rst

 provided:

     * ``oscar.apps.offer.models.BasketDiscount``.
-This takes an amount as it's constructor paramter.
+This takes an amount as it's constructor parameter.

     * ``oscar.apps.offer.models.ShippingDiscount``.
 This indicates that the
       benefit affects the shipping charge.

     * ``oscar.apps.offer.models.PostOrderAction``.
 This indicates that the
       benefit does nothing to the order total, but does fire an action once the order has been placed.
-It takes a single ``description`` paramter to its constructor which is a message that describes what action will be taken once the order is placed.
+It takes a single ``description`` parameter to its constructor which is a message that describes what action will be taken once the order is placed.